 TOPICAL OUTLINE/COURSE SCHEDULE

-Readings, multimedia, and assignments are subject to change.
+Course schedule, readings, multimedia, and assignments are subject to change.
 Please visit Canvas modules for most updated materials in each module.
-Any adjustments to multimedia materials or readings will be clearly noted on the Canvas course page.
+Any adjustments will be clearly noted on the Canvas course page and as a course announcement.